 Therapeutic compounds found in grapefruit juice are bioactive.
 Bioactive means that these are plant chemicals that have activity in human biology.
 These compounds can inhibit the activity of liver isozymes.
 With these isozymes inhibited, they cannot metabolize another substance.
 That results in higher blood levels of the other drugs.
 If you are on liver-metabolized medications, you might want to bypass CBD capsules (and grapefruits) to keep your liver enzymes working normally and avoid further liver damage.
 Note—this does not apply to oranges, just grapefruits and a few other types of citrus fruits.

 It is recommended to consult with your healthcare provider before supplementing CBD and taking any other prescription medications.

 The most common medications that interact with grapefruit juice are for high cholesterol, heart rhythm problems, and high blood pressure.
 CBD is another compound found in the hemp plant that falls into this same category of potential drug interactions, so keep in mind all prescription drugs when considering CBD supplementation.

 CBD benefits the body by activating the serotonin receptor known as 5-HT1A.
 This is a very important receptor in the brain and the body.
-If you have depression, anxiety, PTSD, chronic pain, etc., then your serotonin receptors can be activated with CBD to help relieve some of those symptoms.

 But if people take certain medications that inhibit cytochrome P450 enzymes or that prevent serotonin from acting in the brain, they may not get the benefits of CBD.